 Even though he played at the other side of Stanley Park, he hung out with John Peel too.

-I’m also surprised that Tranmere’s biggest supporters – Half Man Half Biscuit, who’ve been featured on F&M numerous times didn’t do a song about him.
+I’m surprised that Tranmere’s biggest supporters – Half Man Half Biscuit, who’ve been featured on F&M numerous times didn’t do a song about him.

 (Tranmere Rovers was the next stop after his glory days at Chelsea and then Everton).